 Non scientist and geeks unite: Mammals have special cold adaptors on their skin that wire to the gut and to the central nervous system.
 This system is not well studied but it is clear that they are involved in readying the animal for cold adaptation quickly and eventually hibernation.
 Mammals add PUFA’s from their tissue stores directly to their cell membranes by a process that we know exists because chemistry says it has to for life to live at the ocean floor.
 I discussed them in Cold Thermogenesis two blog.
 We do not know the precise molecular mechanisms yet, but we do know that it is not dietary dependent.
+It appears construction the cell is the key to life’s success.
 This is how mammalian biology is designed to work normally.
 It is actually initially signaled for by excessive dietary carbohydrate loads in the diet during summer and fall that occur prior to hibernation.
 Since This is why diabetes, AD, and most other neolithic diseases of aging seem to be associated with high omega 6 tissue content.
 When humans never face a winter to rid themselves of the omega 6 levels in their tissues they concentrate slowly over time.
 When this occurs we see higher tissue omega six levels and our 06/3 ratios become unfavorable for health.
 Diabetics have the highest levels.
 People with chronic neuropathy and chronic pain have higher levels.
 The work of Chris Ramsden has been very helpful to me as a neurosurgeon in treating these people.

-It is not that the omega six content itself is pathologic, because we need to use them for life daily.
+It is not that the omega six content itself is pathologic, because we need to use them for life daily in the proper ratios.
 Where it becomes a problem is when we do not rid our cell membranes of excessive PUFA content once winter ends.
 The reason is because we never face winters any longer because of our brain has created warm clothing and housing for us to use.
 This is a mismatch. this allows us to concentrate omega sixes slowly over time.
 We see this in excessive 06/3 ratios in younger people and it eventually increases their HS CRP.
 It will further cause other hormonal decay with time.
 I am no longer surprised that I rarely see normal hormone panels in my patients.
 Modern human behavior is built upon these mismatches because our neolithic thoughts are not congruent to any circadian cycle.
 Normal mammalian biochemistry is based upon timing from circadian cycles and food signals.
 As I said in the Leptin Rx and the FAQ’s blog timing is as important to us as what we eat.
 This is why. to regain control you first have to know how fast your chemical clocks are running in you.
 This gives you insight to how much your modern life is hurting your cellular biology.

 When dietary carbs show up in our diet normally, we begin to normally upload our PUFA’s to our cell membranes because our cell membrane need to be more flexible in the cold of winter.
 For modern humans winter never comes because we cover our bodies in modern life.
 The other mismatch is our diet.
 We eat a 24/7 diet of carbohydrates and PUFA’s while winter never comes.
 We eat this because we “feel” better doing this.
 That “feeling” might be slowly killing you.
 Wild mammals might have feelings, but they can not act upon them because their are no supermarkets in the middle of Yellowstone park catering to their needs and wants year round.
 Our brain created all of modern life.
 This creates huge problems for our cells.
 Our cells get over run with omega 6′s and become pro inflammatory over time as our cells are recycled in sleep with autophagy.
 This is where the cytokine storms and leptin resistance comes from that shorten our telomeres and age us faster.
 These cytokines are the fuels that speed our chemical clocks up and shorten our telomeres.
 We remain unaware of this when we are young and have a large supply of stem cells to replace the ones we are destroying, but it catches up to us eventually.
 It is clear that there is a mechanism to replenish stem cells but it appears it does not work optimally when our chemical clocks are working too fast.
 We deplete more than we make.
 It is also clear that organ have their own individual chemical clocks so we see differential aging in organs because of this.